os.environ['ANTHROPIC_LOG'] = 'debug'

 - Cancelling order O2

-The cancellation of both orders O1 and O2 for customer C1 was successful.
+I’ve successfully cancelled both orders O1 and O2 for customer C1.
 Please let me know if you need anything else!

 • model: claude-3-haiku-20240307